Three Little Wolves (film): Plot

 While the Big Bad Wolf is describing to his three sons the edible parts of a pig, Fifer Pig and Fiddler Pig discover a wolf alarm, which is in the form of a horn.
 Then they discover their brother Practical Pig building a contraption called a Wolf Pacifier.
 Fifer Pig and Fiddler Pig play around with the wolf alarm to get Practical's attention, and when he discovers that it was just a trick, he warns his brothers that if they get caught by the Wolf and blow the wolf alarm, he will think it is a trick.

 However, the Big Bad Wolf and his three sons are stalking Fifer Pig and Fiddler Pig.
 The Wolf disguises himself as Little Bo Peep and sadly tells the pigs that he/she lost his/her sheep and doesn't know where to find them.
 Then the pigs discover the Wolf's three sons disguised as sheep, and they all run home to their cave.
 Then the Wolf locks the door and swallows the key.
 In the first place, the pigs embarrassedly think that "Bo Peep" has romantic intentions, but the wolves spring their trap and overwhelm the pigs.
-They try to blow the wolf alarm, but Practical Pig doesn't come to the rescue.
-Soon Fifer Pig and Fiddler Pig are put in a roasting pan by the wolves and they repeatedly blow the wolf alarm.
+They try to blow the wolf alarm, but Practical Pig dismisses it as a trick (as he forewarned his brothers earlier).
+Soon Fifer Pig and Fiddler Pig are put in a roasting pan by the wolves, who repeatedly blow the wolf alarm.
 Still hoping for Practical Pig to come to the rescue, the pigs challenge the wolf cub blowing the wolf alarm to blow it really loudly.
 He tries to, but he can't, and the pigs tell him by that it was just a "sissy blow".
-So the Big Bad Wolf blows the wolf alarm to prove what the wolf family is made of.
-This time, it is so loud that Practical Pig hears it and hurries to the rescue, pulling the Wolf Pacifier along behind him.
+To prove what the wolf family is made of, the Big Bad blows the horn himself.
+This time, Practical Pig realizes his brothers are in danger for real and hurries to the rescue, pulling the newly completed Wolf Pacifier along behind him.

 While the Wolf is about to put the pigs in the oven, he hears a knock at the door.
-It is Practical Pig disguised as an Italian vegetable peddler.
-He is giving a free sample on tomatoes, and the Wolf accepts the offer and comes out.
+It is Practical Pig disguised as an Italian vegetable peddler giving a free sample on tomatoes, and the Wolf accepts the offer and comes out.
 He tells him: "Let me have it", but Practical Pig throws a tomato in the Wolf's face instead.
-The Wolf angrily chases Practical Pig into the Wolf Pacifier.
-The result is that the Wolf gets assaulted by the contraption's many mechanisms: buzzsawed, smashed on the head by rolling pins, kicked by boots, punched by boxing gloves, tarred, feathered, and shot out of a cannon, with his sons following him.
+The Wolf angrily chases Practical Pig into the Wolf Pacifier, resulting in the Wolf getting assaulted by the contraption's many mechanisms: buzz-sawed, smashed on the head by rolling pins, kicked by boots, punched by boxing gloves, tarred, feathered, and shot out of a cannon, with his sons following him.
 The pigs emerge from the wolves' den, playing Who's Afraid of the Big Bad Wolf? patriotically, with Fifer Pig playing a flute, Fiddler Pig playing a drum, and Practical Pig holding a white flag, which is the Wolf's pair of Bo Peep bloomers.